 Gather round.
-It’s a fake-out take-out kind of night.
+It’s a fake-out take-out kind of night, Moo Shu Pork style.

-Dice up a little leftover pork loin, or grab some country style pork ribs and get to whipping up this weeknight solution.
+Dice up a little leftover pork loin, or grab some country-style pork ribs and get to whipping up this weeknight solution.
 All you need are some quick veggies and tortillas.
-No one is even going to miss their big bowl of rice (ok, toss that on if you feel like it).
+Pile this along side a huge platter of this amazing shrimp fried rice recipe.
 Heck, this Moo Shu Pork may even be good enough to impress the in-laws on a weekend get together.
 Worth a try, right?
 Just make sure to stop and grab some fortune cookies on the way home.

 The rest, you have under control.